ali-shakeel880/ali-shakeel880/README.md

 - Filtering and search for managing leads at scale
 - Dashboards and reporting for sales team performance
 - **Stack:** React.js, Redux, Node.js, Express.js, PostgreSQL

-`🔗 Repo link — add here`
-`🖼️ Screenshot — add here`

-> 💡 **Action item:** Pin these three repos to the top of your GitHub profile (Profile → Customize your pins) so they're the first thing a recruiter sees.
-Add real screenshots/GIFs to each repo's own README — profiles with visual proof convert noticeably better than text-only descriptions.

----

 ## 🧰 Tech Stack